Brian Inglis: Adult life

-He married Ruth Woodeson, the writer, in 1958, and they had a son and a daughter, later separating.
+He married Ruth Woodeson, the writer, in 1958, and they had a son and a daughter, later separating in 1972 and divorcing two years later.
 In 1962, he published his first memoir West Briton (a pejorative reference to the Anglo-Irish upper classes in Ireland, from whose cultural influence Inglis never entirely escaped).
 He was a founding member of the British-Irish Association, which became the British Association for Irish Studies.

 In 1975, he wrote and narrated a unique sound archive of World War II for record label Cameo Classics, entitled Sounds of All Our Yesterdays.
-It was researched by his friend Bill Grundy, a Producer of the Granada TV series All Our Yesterdays, which Inglis had presented for 10 years.
+It was researched by his friend Bill Grundy, a producer of the Granada TV series All Our Yesterdays, which Inglis had presented from 1962 until 1973.

 His interest in the paranormal began while working at The Spectator.
 In 1978, Inglis published Natural and Supernatural.
 With Arthur Koestler and Tony Bloomfield he co-founded the KIB Society to sponsor paranormal research (which was later renamed the Koestler Parapsychology Unit).
 He published a work on people who enter trance states (Trance: A Natural History of Altered States of Mind) and his last work, written as a tribute to Koestler dealt with the subject of synchronicity.
 It was entitled Coincidence: A Matter of Chance or Synchronicity?.

 Inglis was a member of the Society for Psychical Research.
 He was a believer in clairvoyance and precognition.
 He claimed to have experienced precognitive dreams and was convinced Uri Geller had psychic powers.
 Inglis was a consultant on the 1981 Thames Television programme Mind Over Matter.

 He published his final memoir, Downstart, in 1990.
 The title is taken from the preface to Immaturity by George Bernard Shaw, and is a play on the word upstart, as in one who pretends to a higher station in life than is merited.